joelhooks/react-rxjs-angular-di-todomvc/README.md

 React provides the blazing fast DOM rendering.
 RxJS allows us to deal with events and user interaction as "Arrays over time" that we are able to filter over with `map`, `filter`, and their related friends.
 Finally, Angular 2.0's di.js dependency injection tool allows us to bring in some measure of testability to the application (not yet demonstrated here).

-This exists simply because I think these tools are interesting, and wanted to see them all playing together.
+This exists simply because these tools are interesting, and seeing them all playing together is fun.

 Inspired by (by this I mean liberally borrowed from):
 * [React + Angular DI](http://merrickchristensen.com/articles/react-angular-di.html)